top of page

 When my nephew was 2 and just beginning to talk, he told me that before he was born, he was floating in the clouds with God.
 He said that God put skin and bone on him and he entered his mother's womb.
 What he said was similar to a commonly held Native American belief of the Great Lakes region.
 A spirit chooses his or her parents.
 The spirit then comes to Earth to hover around his or her mother while she carries the fetus until it finally inhabits the body, or "niiyaw," the Ojibwe word for vessel.

 I knew nothing about the University of Virginia study then.
-But I remember being perplexed.
-I took notes.
+But I remember being perplexed, so I took notes to record what he said.
 We were a Christian family.
 My father was a minister.
 I did not accept the validity of reincarnation.

 What follows are 3 accounts that invited me to question what I thought I knew.
 The first story challenges the egoic identity which identifies with race, gender, nationality, religion, etc. These attachments are the root of much suffering.